Juniper/terraform-provider-mist/docs/resources/device_switch.md

 Optional:

+- `gateway` (String) only required for EVPN-VXLAN networks, IPv4 Virtual Gateway
+- `gateway6` (String) only required for EVPN-VXLAN networks, IPv6 Virtual Gateway
 - `isolation` (Boolean) whether to stop clients to talk to each other, default is false (when enabled, a unique isolation_vlan_id is required)
 NOTE: this features requires uplink device to also a be Juniper device and `inter_switch_link` to be set
 - `isolation_vlan_id` (String)
 - `subnet` (String) optional for pure switching, required when L3 / routing features are used
+- `subnet6` (String) optional for pure switching, required when L3 / routing features are used

 <a id="nestedatt--oob_ip_config"></a>